 - Use an insect repellent.

 If stung by a bee and the stinger remains embedded in the skin, remove it carefully.
-This can be done by scraping under the barbed stinger with a knife blade, fingernail or sharp clean object.
+This can be done by scraping under the barbed stinger with a knife blade, the edge of a piece of paper, clean fingernail or sharp clean object.
 Try not to grasp the stinger when pulling it out.
 This may only cause more venom to be injected.
 It is particularly important to remove the tip.
+After removal of the sting, wash the area with soap and cold water.
+Do not scratch the sting area as doing so will worsen the itch and swelling, and increase the risk of infection.

 For those who experience severe reactions, have an emergency kit containing antihistamine tablets and self-injectable adrenaline with you at all times.
 This may also be appropriate for some people with mild reactions, in order to prevent the reaction from progressing to a more severe reaction.